rust-lang/rustc-dev-guide/src/tests/fuchsia.md

 }
 ```

-This will add the flag `-Zeverybody-loops` to rustc for the given target.
-You can
+This will add the flag `-Zeverybody-loops` to rustc when building the `example`
-also use `public_configs` for a config to be added to every target that depends
+target.
+Note that you can also use [`public_configs`] for a config to be added
-on that target.
+to every target that depends on that target.

 If you want to add a flag to every Rust target in the build, you can add
 rustflags to the [`//build/config:compiler`] config or to the OS-specific